MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableDatagramProcessing

 Specifies whether to disable inspection of UDP connections.
+Valid values are:

+- $true: Inspection of UDP connections is disabled.
+- $false: Inspection of UDP connections is enabled.

 ```yaml
 Type: Boolean